forcedotcom/sfdx-analytics/README.md

    sfdx force:org:open -u myhuborg
    ```

-## Tableau CRM LWC Metadata
+## CRM Analytics LWC Metadata

-Lightning Web Components used in Tableau CRM dashboards leverage the same file structure and [XML metadata format](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_configuration_tags) used by other LWCs on the Salesforce platform.
+Lightning Web Components used in CRM Analytics dashboards leverage the same file structure and [XML metadata format](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.reference_configuration_tags) used by other LWCs on the Salesforce platform.
 Here are few additions to this metadata specific for Tableau CRM.

 **analytics\_\_Dashboard Target**

-Adding this target to the list of `<targets>` for your component allows it to be used in Tableau CRM dashboards, provided that your component is public.
+Adding this target to the list of `<targets>` for your component allows it to be used in CRM Analytics dashboards, provided that your component is public.
 You can also add a `<targetConfig>` for the new target to further customize how your component appears in dashboards.

 **`<hasStep>` Tag**

 In an `analyticsDashboard` target config, you can choose to include a `<hasStep>true</hasStep>` tag to indicate that your component requires an attached step to function as expected.
 With this tag, the dashboard builder UI prompts you to attach an existing step or create a new step when creating an instance of your component.
 Components with an attached step have access to step-specific properties like `results` and `selection`.
-For more information on these properties, see [Tableau CRM LWC Features](#tableau-crm-lwc-features).
+For more information on these properties, see [CRM Analytics LWC Features](#crm-analytics-lwc-features).

 **Measure and Dimension Attribute Data Types**

-Attributes specified in a LWC's `analtyicsDashboard` target config are displayed in the Tableau CRM dashboard builder UI for configuration.
+Attributes specified in a LWC's `analtyicsDashboard` target config are displayed in the TCRM Analytics dashboard builder UI for configuration.
 In addition to the common data types, this target also supports `Measure` and `Dimension` data types for components with `<hasStep>true</hasStep>`.
 Dashboard builders are able to choose a column of the given data type from the results of the attached step.

-## Tableau CRM LWC Features
+## CRM Analytics LWC Features

 **Types**